Jepln/repl.slowcms.lol/README.md

 ## How does this benefit you?
 - I don't crash my main website
-- I can log-in to my Replit acount anywhere
+- I can log-in to my Replit account anywhere
 - Replit is somewhat easier to use than cPanel

 ## Why did you make this?